TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

 }
 ```

-I want to go through every field and explain their meaning:
+I want to go through every field and explain its meaning:

 - `credType` = `2` (according to the specification).
 - `pin` - smart card PIN code.